To best utilize the Import API, we recommend the following best practices.

 Organize Import Containers

-- When importing data from multiple sources, using an Import Container for each source can help in organizing and monitoring progress.
+- When importing from multiple sources, one Import Container per source can clarify monitoring and errors.

 Optimize performance